Recent News

 The Henry and Jean Speagle Scholarship +

 Henry Speagle joined the Tintern Community more than 60 years ago when he was appointed to the School Council by the Archbishop-In-Council.
 Henry remained a member of the School Council for nearly 40 years and in the final years of his term he was the Deputy Chairman.
 Among many contributions, his skill as an historian was put to good use in supporting the production of the School’s centenary history in 1977.
 Henry’s wife Jean supported and enjoyed many formal and celebratory events and activities, particularly those with a musical flavour.
 In 2001 Henry was inducted as a Life Governor of the School and in further recognition, in 1991, the Science block of classrooms was named in his honour, recognising his enormous contribution to the strength and development of Tintern Grammar.
 In 2019 the Speagle family was honoured when the building was refurbished and renamed as the Speagle Science Centre.
-Now in her 96th year, Jean continues to enjoy her connection to the Tintern Community and even though unable to attend in person, keeps up to date with the happenings around the School.

 Applicants must meet the following criteria to be considered for this scholarship: